fe26labs/hue-code/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem, including the 'about visual studio code display.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - VS Code version [e.g. 1.85.1]
- - Version [e.g. 22]
+ - Hue Code Version [e.g. 0.1.10]

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]